 Developers of acquisition or contribution applications, to run on the cameras or smartphones.
 These applications combine sensor data, audio and video into a synchronised stream, to ease the import into the brokering and orchestration platforms.

-MOS2S partners taking this role are Game On, iMinds, Kiswe, TNO, Tmob and VRT.
+MOS2S partners taking this role are Game On, Imec, Kiswe, TNO, and VRT.

 Infrastructure providers (orange): such as cloud service solutions providers and network providers, will ensure the scalability and effectiveness of MOS2S solutions in real-time applications and optimize their deployment according to available resources.
-MOS2S partners taking this role are Amsterdam ArenA, Bor, Bosch, DIA, ETRI, Inmotio, iMinds, KoçSistem, KPN, MOOOVRNokia Bell Labs, TNO and VRT.
+MOS2S partners taking this role are Amsterdam ArenA, Bor, Bosch, DIA, ETRI, Inmotio, Imec, KoçSistem, KPN, Nokia Bell Labs, Samsung, TNO and VRT.

 Problems and challenges

 With the MOS2S project and consortium, we aim at addressing the following problems and challenges.
-These arise from the different smart city use cases, specifically crowd journalism (citizen information and participation), smart habitats / venues, live events (citizen experience and entertainment) and event/venue security (citizen safety and security).
+These arise from the different smart city use cases, specifically crowd journalism (citizen information and participation), smart venues, live events (citizen experience and entertainment) and event/venue security (citizen safety and security).

 Extending the smart city experience from event-only to pre- and post-event: live event coverage can be expanded from a stadium-only experience to a door-to-door Smart City experience by offering pre- and post-event content, engaging communities and out-of-stadium businesses, such as surrounding shops and restaurants.
 We address this challenge through compelling and focussed smart city use cases.